recycledbeans/eloquent-uuid/README.md

 });
 ```

-Then use the `UUID` trait in your Eloquent models to ensure your models automatically get UUIDs.
+Then use the `UUID` trait in your Eloquent models to ensure your models automatically function with UUID primary keys.

 ```php
 <?php